escobar-west/rlib/README.md

 │ 114.312273 ┆ 91.680799   ┆ 0.212748 ┆ 1.345785 │
 └────────────┴─────────────┴──────────┴──────────┘

-# run multi-threaded mc simulation with one million paths
+# run multi-threaded mc simulation with one million paths for risk-free rate of 1%
 >>> rlib.rust_par_mc_pricer(df, 0.01, 1_000_000)
 shape: (10, 5)
 ┌────────────┬─────────────┬──────────┬──────────┬──────────────┐